 Among other things, we publicise and provide resources for specific days, including: Waitangi Day in February; International Women's Day in March; ANZAC Day in April; International Women's Day for Disarmament in May; the International Day of the World's Indigenous People, Hiroshima and Nagasaki days in August; September 11 Families for Peaceful Tomorrows, International Day of Peace and Day of Prayer for Peace in September; Parihaka Day in November; and Human Rights Day in December.

 We can publicise your news, resources and events through our national email lists, our web site, on Facebook, and our occasional paper mailings.
 We regularly send out Action Alerts, Backgrounders and Updates (with clear subject headings so you can delete any message without opening it is not a topic you are interested in), and national 'what's on where' listings.
 We can reach the people who are most likely to act on your information, support your campaign, and attend your meetings or events!
 More information about how we can help you is available here.

 To join Peace Movement Aotearoa, or to go on our mailing list (you do not have to be a member to receive information from us), simply print off this form, fill it in and post it to us; or email Peace Movement Aotearoa with the subject heading 'Join email list'.

-If you can contribute to our work, you can make a donation by cheque, credit card or internet banking, or become a pledger and give a regular donation for peace.
-Peace Movement Aotearoa is an IRD approved donee organisation, and we send a tax rebate receipt for all donations.
+If you can contribute to our work, you can make a donation by direct credit, internet banking, credit card or cheque, or become a pledger and give a regular donation for peace.
+Peace Movement Aotearoa is an IRD approved donee organisation, and we provide a receipt for all donations.